Healthy Homes Assessment Roys Hill

 Draught Stopping Roys Hill

-Draughts increase the likelihood of lower temperatures in homes.
-A humid home costs more to heat, resulting in wasted energy and resulting in higher bills.
+Draughts increase the likelihood of lower temperatures in houses.
+A draughty home will cost more to heat, meaning wasting energy and increased bills.

-There is no require to block off gaps or holes that are part of the construction.
-For example, tiny gaps around doors and windows may be required to allow for movement of the structure when the home warms and cools in order to let them be shut and opened, rather instead of being stuck.
-We will check all doors and windows in your Healthy Homes assessment of your rental property.
+You don’t require to cover up gaps or holes which are part of the building.
+For instance, small gaps around doors and windows may be required to allow for the movement of the building when the household warms and cools so that they can still be closed and opened instead of than sticking.
+We will examine all windows and doors during an Healthy Homes assessment of your rental property.

 draught stopping building inspections